newbyte-solutions/ABF-Home/README.md

 ## About

-THis is the source code for the website [husarbeidslivsfag.com](https://husarbeidslivsfag.com).
+This is the source code for the website [husarbeidslivsfag.com](https://husarbeidslivsfag.com).
 It was developed to serve as a homepage and resource portal for the "Arbeidslivsfag" classes at Helland Ungdomsskole.

-## Functinality
+## Functionality

 - [x] Homepage
 - [x] Grade based content and pages